ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 ## <a id="osm"></a>1.1.
 Open Street Map (OSM)

 [*OpenStreetMap*](https://www.openstreetmap.org/about) (OSM) is a collaborative geospatial database that provides free, editable, openly licensed geographic data contributed by a global community of volunteers.
 The OSM data consists of three core structures: nodes, ways, and relations.
 Nodes are points on the map with locations given in latitude and longitude coordinates.
 Ways are an ordered collection of nodes that logically connect them with a line.
 They can represent roads, rivers, or the boundaries of an area, for example.
 Relations are collections of nodes, ways or/and other relations.
 They represent logical or geographical relationships between these elements.
 Each of these three structures can contain tags.
 A tag is a key-value pair that adds information to the object.
 For example, a node might have a tag indicating that there is a shop at that location, or a way might have a tag indicating that it is a freeway.
 Relations are the only of the three structures that must have at least one tag that defines the type of relation.
-Each OSM object has a unique ID and a timestamp that describes when the element was created or last modified.
+Each OSM object has a version (which is incremented when an object is modified), a unique ID and a timestamp that describes when the element was created or last modified.

 Nodes are the only OSM objects that explicitly contain geographic information.
 Ways and relations derive their geography from their references.
 So to know the geometry of a way, you also need to know the nodes it references.
 The same is true for relations, but with the difference that you need not only the direct references of nodes, but also the nodes that are referenced by ways that are members of the relation, and since relations can be members of other relations, you would also need their references.